openobserve/o2-k8s-operator/README.md

 The OpenObserve Operator allows you to manage OpenObserve configuration objects using Kubernetes CRDs, enabling GitOps workflows and infrastructure-as-code practices for your observability stack.

+> [!IMPORTANT]
-> **Important:** This operator is designed to work with **OpenObserve Enterprise** only.
+> This operator is designed to work with **OpenObserve Enterprise** only.
 It requires Enterprise API features that are not available in the open-source version.

 **Note:** This operator manages OpenObserve configuration objects only.
 It does not install or manage the OpenObserve application itself.